-We are pleased to share that GCSE and the Land Peace Foundation will be leading a second learning series, Research and Land Stewardship Collaborations with Indigenous Peoples, beginning October 27.
+We are pleased to share that GCSE and the Land Peace Foundation will be leading a second learning series, Research and Land Stewardship Collaborations with Indigenous Peoples, which began October 27.
 The upcoming sessions will build on what we learned during the inaugural series, Indigenous Knowledge & Western Science: Collaboration, Relationship, and Climate Solutions.
 Learn more about our collaborative work.

 During these interactive sessions, participants will learn from case studies, hear first-hand accounts from Indigenous and non-Indigenous collaborators, and discuss practical protocols for engagement and collaboration.

 - In the first session, we discussed a range of issues reflected in the pre-session reading.
 Topics included, but were not limited to: 1.
 How to build trust, 2.
 How to share power, 3.
 How to manage and address ‘data’ sharing related to indigenous knowledges.
 4. How to value and integrate different knowledge traditions, and 5.
 How to communicate your collective work with Indigenous peoples, and more.

 - Watch the session recording.

 - In Session 2 we were joined by a panel of experts to address the subject matter discussed in Session 1.
 This panel consisted of authors and experiences in the field and reflected the local, national, and international frameworks presented in the materials for session 1.
 Panelists provided valuable on-the-ground insights on how to engage this work from three perspectives: university, government agency, and NGO.
 Panel members discussed the best practices and frameworks for building research and land stewardship collaborations with Indigenous peoples.